uhSuiL/uhSuiL/README.md

 <hr />

-- 🙃😭I write dirty code, stupid algorithm and ugly ui.
+- 🙃😭I write dirty code, stupid algorithms and ugly UI.
 Anyway, I'm a student and I'm hardworking, really!!!
 - 📫 You can contact with me in English|中文|日本語!
 With Pleasure~~

 ### Wish you a Good Day!